 You could look at debt financing such as taking on loans, in which case your eligibility will be largely based on the risk you pose to any lender.
 They may for example require personal guarantee, where a corporate entity seeks to lend.

 Alternatively, you could look at selling shares of your company to raise capital investment.
 This will mean that an investor will look into the finances of the business and look at your business plan for the future.

-We will meet with you at your convenience to discuss your business plans going forward.
+An experienced business finance lawyer will meet with you at your convenience to discuss your business plans going forward and the various ways to raise money for your business.
 You will walk away with a clear report on your options, highlighting any risks that may arise.